EeToSe/Archived-EeToSe.github.io/docs/linux/software.md

 ---
 layout: default
-title: preparation
+title: Software Tool
-nav_order: 1
+nav_order: 6
 parent: Linux
 ---
-# Software Issues
+# Useful Software Tools Introduction
 {: .no_toc}
-This section records the problems encountered related with linux software.
+This section records the applications which I have used during the various programs and the related problems :)
 {: .no_toc .text-delta }
 1. TOC
 {:toc}